griffincF17/Quicksort/README.md

 # Quicksort
-My implentation of the Quicksort algorithm.
+My implementation of the Quicksort algorithm.